-- 6. In this Act- - "appointed day" means the day of commencement of the provision in which the expression occurs. - "appointed member" see section 8I(2). - "approved form" see section 153B.1 - "authorised fire officer" see section 6A. - "authority" means the Queensland Fire and Rescue Authority. - "board" means the authority's board mentioned in section 8F. - "broadcasting service" means a service that delivers television or radio programs to persons having equipment appropriate for receiving the service.
+- 6. In this Act- - "appointed day" means the day of commencement of the provision in which the expression occurs. - "approved form" see section 153B.1 - "authorised fire officer" see section 6A. - "authority" means the Queensland Fire and Rescue Authority. - "broadcasting service" means a service that delivers television or radio programs to persons having equipment appropriate for receiving the service. - "building" includes any wall, fence, bridge, dam, reservoir, wharf, jetty or other structure whether temporary or permanent.